-How to Get 3-Phase Power in Your Home
+How to Get 3-Phase Power in a Home

 Before starting off the process of installing 3-phase power in your house, you first of all need to assemble the necessary equipment.
 Also, for a single meter, less than 7.5kw (10HP) load should be installed, particularly in domestic areas.
 However, once it exceeds that level, then a 3–phase energy meter should be installed to regulate the power consumption.
 It’s therefore much more practical for your home space.
 Here are some of the steps on how to get the 3-phase power in your house.

 What precautions do I need to take when installing 3-phase power?

 When working on the electrical equipment it’s important to take the following precautions into account to avoid the likelihood of being harmed during the wiring process.